geraldpereira/bookstore-jee/README.md

 TODO:
-- use one of the PrimeFaces theme (bootstrap ?)
+- use PrimeFaces bootstrap theme and layout the template page using bootstrap : https://github.com/soluvas/primefaces-bootstrap
-- remove the table in the input form
 - unit tests
 - sonar